CascadingCascade/Cassidy-Guides/Do-It-Yourself NFA regex.md

     // reallocates the outermost NFA's current states pool
     // because it will actually be used to store all the states nfa->currentStates = realloc(nfa->currentStates, sizeof(struct NFAState*) * 100);
-    // Starts the NFA by add its starting state to the pool nfa->currentStates[nfa->CSCount++] = nfa->statePool[0];
+    // Starts the NFA by adding its starting state to the pool nfa->currentStates[nfa->CSCount++] = nfa->statePool[0];

     // feeds empty characters into the NFA before and after